-204 Pathology II
+204 Pathology II 2 credit hours

 Offered spring semester.
 Two hours lecture and on average one hour of seminar a week.
-Fee: \$85.00.
+Fee: \$90.00.

 This course describes the etiology, signs, symptoms and treatments of diseases, disorders, and injuries commonly requiring physical rehabilitation in a system approach.